Rare, antiquarian, used & out-of-print books on Japan, for sale at Horizon Books.

 By the well-known American plant and seed collector; he had a tropical garden in Florida named after him.
 This book includes numerous fascinating photos, mainly of plant life but also of the native peoples, throughout the Malaya archipelago and related islands.
 Fairchild and his party were the last Americans to visit the Celebes and the Moluccas before the Japanese invaded in 1940.

 FAIRCHILD, David; Garden Islands of the Great East; Collecting Seeds from the Philippines and Netherlands India in the Junk "Cheng Ho".
-New York, Charles Scribner's Sons, 1943, First edition, first issue with the 'A' on the verso title, large 8vo [24 x 16 cm], xiv, 239 pp, frontis, well illustrated from photos, pictorial endpapers, index, orig cloth, silver title lettering on spine and front cover, very good sound copy,.
+New York, Charles Scribner's Sons, 1943, First edition, first issue with the 'A' on the verso title, large 8vo [24 x 16 cm], xiv, 239 pp, frontis, well illustrated from photos, pictorial endpapers, index, original cloth, silver title lettering on spine and front cover, minimal rubbing to edge, else fine clean copy.

 By the well-known American plant and seed collector; he had a tropical garden in Florida named after him.
 This book includes numerous fascinating photos, mainly of plant life but also of the native peoples, throughout the Malaya archipelago and related islands.
 Fairchild and his party were the last Americans to visit the Celebes and the Moluccas before the Japanese invaded in 1940.